 If the ability to meet any of these clinical performance standards is in question, Trinity College of Nursing & Health Sciences reserves the right at any point in the application process/program to require a simulated clinical test to verify applicant/ student capabilities.
-If the applicant/student cannot meet these clinical performance standards without accommodation, a conference shall be held between applicant/student and the Director of Student Services and External Relations to determine reasonable accommodations.
+If the applicant/student cannot meet these clinical performance standards without accommodation, a conference shall be held between applicant/student and the Dean, Enrollment Management to determine reasonable accommodations.